 There are too many reasons to visit these pretty Italian villages, but more important is how do you prepare yourself for the trip to Cinque Terre?

-Four things to prepare for before going to Cinque Terre
+Four things to prepare for an Euro Trip from India to Cinque Terre

 Best time to visit Cinque Terre:

 - For swimming in the sea: May to September is the ideal time that can ensure you warm waters.

 - For Hiking along the 5 villages: March to October is good, though it may start raining on October.

 - Best value for money months to visit: June and July are the perfect months as August becomes expensive with rise in Domestic tourism.